Seven of the Best Budgeting Apps for 2026

 Best for you and your financial adviser: Monarch

-Once you create an account with Monarch, you can add your financial adviser to your account at no extra cost.
-Your adviser can securely log in to his or her separate account and won’t be able to see your personal identifying information, such as your bank account number.
+Once you create an account with Monarch, you can add your financial adviser for free.
+Your adviser can securely log in to their separate account and won’t be able to see your personal identifying information, such as your bank account number.

 And even if you use an app, he adds, you should consider meeting with a financial adviser to discuss the best way to meet your financial goals.